luciebinder/ws-openness-2025/general-information/index.md

 # How to reach me

-During this workshop, you can find me in our group session room.
+During this workshop, you can find me in our online group session room.

 If you have any questions afterward, feel free to send me an email.